 -

-The Enduring Dilemmas of Realism in International Relations (Stefano Guzzini,2004)
+Guzzini 2004_The Enduring Dilemmas of Realism in International Relations

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.